ivanov/attending/README.md

 The `attending` supervises other docs, and has the last word.

+## Using

+coming soon: `pip install attending`

+See [EXAMPLE.md](https://github.com/ivanov/attending/blob/master/EXAMPLE.md) to get started.

-## Improving the quality of resident docs.
+## Goal: Improve the quality of resident docs.

 It is widely accepted that Python comes with "batteries included", but one could also argue that "instructions mayb not be included" is a fair asssement.